lwjohnst86/analyzing-cohorts-course/chapter1.md

 ```

 ---
-## Scientific questions that can be asked of cohort data
+## Questions and answers we can get from cohorts

 ```yaml
 type: VideoExercise